13 Day Self-Drive Tour, Accommodated

 Day 13 | Waterberg Plateau, Namibia – Windhoek, Namibia

-Today you will continue south towards Windhoek.
-On your way, you may want to stop at a curio market in Okahandja.
+TToday you will continue south towards Windhoek.
+On your way, you may want to stop at the craft market in Okahandja.
 Here you can haggle and bargain for wood carvings, beaded jewellery, baskets and other crafts.
 In Windhoek, you will head to the airport to return your rental car or spend another night in the city (optional).

 - Self-drive tour according to the itinerary

-- 12 nights’ accommodation in guesthouses, chalets, bungalows and lodges as indicated in the itinerary (or similar)
+- 12 nights’ accommodation in guesthouses, chalets, bungalows and lodges (depending on availability, accommodation of a similar standard will be booked)

 - Meals as indicated in the itinerary